 What causes Parkinson’s?

 Currently there is no known cause of understanding of why a person develops Parkinson’s.
 Possible causes or contributing factors may include genetic changes, environment factors, oxidative stress or a combination of these.
 There are many theories as to the causes and it is generally thought that multiple factors are responsible.

 Through research, our understanding of the possible causes of Parkinson’s is increasing all of the time.

 What causes Parkinson’s symptoms?

-The underlying cause of Parkinson’s symptoms relates to a decline in the production of a brain chemical called dopamine.
-Dopamine is an important chemical messenger or neurotransmitter that allows messages to be passed between cells.
+The underlying cause of Parkinson’s symptoms relates to a decline in the production of a chemical in the brain called dopamine.
+Dopamine is an important chemical messenger, or neurotransmitter, that allows messages to be passed between cells in the brain.
 Many of the cells which produce dopamine are in the Basal Ganglia located in the middle of the brain and it is these cells that are reduced in Parkinson's.
 This lack of dopamine means people can have difficulty controlling their movements and moving freely and it can also impact on other body systems such as your sense of smell, bowel and your thinking and mood.

 Parkinson's it doesn’t just affect movement.
 Non-motor symptoms such as pain, depression and problems with memory and sleep can also occur and have an impact on the day to day life of the person with Parkinson’s.

 Progression of Parkinson’s

 Symptoms of Parkinson’s usually develop slowly and gradually progress over time.
 Each person is affected differently and the rate of progression varies greatly between individuals.

 Parkinson’s usually doesn’t directly cause people to die and it is possible to live with Parkinson’s for a long time, although symptoms do get worse over time.

 There is currently no known cure.
 However, there are many treatments available that can allow a person with Parkinson’s to lead a fulfilling and productive life.
 Treatments can assist in managing your symptoms and providing a high quality of life for many years to come.